sangatiravitejareddy/sangatiravitejareddy/README.md

 🌱 I’m currently learning frontend development.

-💼 I’m working as an Automation Engineer.
+💼 I’m working as an Software Engineer.

 💞️ I’m looking to collaborate on web development and AI projects.